tomtomwombat/fastbloom/README.md

 ![bloom-fp](https://github.com/tomtomwombat/fastbloom/assets/45644087/07e22ab3-f777-4e4e-8910-4f1c764e4134)
 > The bloom filters and a control hash set were populated with a varying number of random 64 bit integers ("Number of Items").
 Then 100,000 random 64 bit integers were checked: false positives are numbers that do NOT exist in the control hash set but do report as existing in the bloom filter.

-### Comparing Block Sizes: 64, 128, 256, and 512 Bits
+## Comparing Block Sizes

-`fastbloom` offers 4 different block sizes.
+`fastbloom` offers 4 different block sizes: 64, 128, 256, and 512 bits.
 512 bits is the default.
 Larger block sizes generally have slower performance but are more accurate.

 #### Runtime Performance
 Times are for 1000 random strings.
 The bloom filters used ahash.